The costliest severe weather in Quebec’s history – the August flooding – caused nearly $2.5 billion in insured damage

 “Unless the federal government commits the necessary resources during the upcoming parliamentary session, with the backing of the provinces and territories, insurers will not be able to support the program before 2026.”

-He said all levels of government must immediately take measures to stop building and rebuilding on flood plains and areas prone to wildfire, invest in disaster mitigation including upgrades to stormwater infrastructure, and roll out programs to help fire- and flood-proof homes.”
+He said all levels of government must immediately take measures to stop building and rebuilding on flood plains and areas prone to wildfire, invest in disaster mitigation, including upgrades to stormwater infrastructure, and roll out programs to help fire- and flood-proof homes.

 According to IBC, insured losses related to severe weather in Canada now routinely exceed $2 billion annually.

 By comparison, between 2001 and 2010, Canadian insurers paid out an, on average, $701 million a year in claims related to severe weather.
-2024 losses are now an order of magnitude higher.